 Audit Credit and Credit/No Credit Courses

 Students are permitted to attend credit courses on a noncredit basis, with appropriate approval, under an auditor classification.
-To be enrolled as auditors, students must enroll in the same manner and pay the same fees as for credit courses at the university.
+To be enrolled as auditors, students must enroll in the same manner and pay the same fees as for-credit courses at the university.
 Auditors may participate fully in the class and expect instructor evaluation of their work.
 Auditors are expected to attend class regularly.
 The audited course will appear on the transcript with the grade notation of Au.
-Courses taken on an audit basis may be repeated for credit, and if repeated may be used to fulfill degree requirements if the repeated grade is acceptable.
-Use of the audit basis for a course must be declared at the time of enrollment.
+Courses taken on an audit basis may be repeated for credit and, if repeated, may be used to fulfill degree requirements if the repeated grade is acceptable.
+Use of the audit basis for a course must be declared at the time of enrollment by coming to the registrar's office to change the enrollment from credit to noncredit audit.
 Audited courses are not eligible for financial aid.

 Credit/No Credit Courses